 Broader antitrust concerns motivate the following two questions about substitution patterns: what types of activities do participants substitute to and is this substitution concentrated on prominent applications or dispersed among the long tail?
 The most directly relevant question is whether or not there is evidence that they substitute across application categories.
 This has featured prominently in debates between these applications and regulators since the degree to which applications such as YouTube and Instagram are substitutable is important for monopolization claims about Facebook and mergers between different types of applications.
-Even if there is cross-category substitution, then it is also important to understand to what extent this is concentrated towards popular applications such as YouTube, within the vast Facebook ecosystem which spans application categories, or dispersed towards smaller applications competing with them.
-I argue that the set of applications that consumers substitute to during the restriction period serves as the broadest market definition since it measures consumer substitution at the "choke" price - the price which is sufficiently high so that no one would use the application at all.5 Thus, even with zero consumer
+Even if there is cross-category substitution, it is also important to understand to what extent this is concentrated towards popular applications such as YouTube, within the vast Facebook ecosystem which spans application categories, or dispersed towards smaller applications.
+I argue that the set of applications that consumers substitute to during the restriction period serves as the broadest market definition since it measures consumer substitution at the "choke" price - the price which is sufficiently high so that no one would use the application at all.5 Thus, even with zero consumer prices, the product unavailability variation alone allows me to assess the plausibility of claims that applications such as YouTube and Instagram directly compete against each other for consumer time.